 We’ll be assuming you’ve already installed the latest version of Skype for our guide or at least the last version of the classic desktop client.
 If not, head to the Skype website and download it before we get started.
 Please note that recording audio and video conversations without asking the other party for permission is legally questionable and differs based on where you live.
 Check the laws in your local area or ask for permission before recording.

 Skype has its built-in recording function, and though others may be more full-featured, it comes pre-bundled with the application, making it the easiest to gain familiarity.

 Step 1: Start a call with your friend or colleague.
 It can be voice or video.
 You can simply choose someone from your contact list with the right syncing options.
 The option works whether you’re using personal Skype or Skype for Business.

-Step 3: When you’ve finished recording the call, either hang up or press the “+” icon again and select Stop recording.
+Step 3: When you’ve finished recording the call, either hang up or press the More icon again and select Stop Recording.
 The recording will then be finalized and processed.

 Note that Skype’s in-app recording function records all participants’ video and audio in the same file, only records Skype-to-Skype calls, and only saves files for 30 days.
 If you want separate recordings, you may be better off using one of the following alternatives.

 Although it only records the audio portion of a call, MP3 Skype Recorder is the most lightweight and hands-off of the Skype recording solutions we recommend.
 It’s entirely free, with only the most niche features hidden behind the Pro version paywall.

 Another option is Evaer, which is a straightforward program that’ll get the job done in a pinch.
 With the free trial, you can record video conversations of up to five minutes in length.
-If you want to record longer videos than that, however, you’ll need to pay for the premium version ($20).
+If you want to record longer videos than that, however, you’ll need to pay for the premium version (which starts at $20).

 ECamm Call Recorder ($40)